suragch/mongol-library/README.md

 #### Version changes

+* `0.9.16`: Support for II spelling of double tooth I
 * `0.9.15`: Changed `MongolCode` rendering and Keyboards to support medial `I + FVS2` for words like NAIMA.
 (This is a Unicode 10.0 deviation.)
 * `0.9.14`: Added full `TextWatcher` support (text change listener)
 * `0.9.13`: Made `MongolCode.isMongolian()` and `MongolCode.isMenksoft()` public